DataDog/dd-sdk-ios/docs/rum_collection/crash_reporting.md

 If you have not set up the SDK yet, follow the [in-app setup instructions][1] or refer to the [iOS RUM setup documentation][2].

 Add the `DatadogCrashReporting` dependency to your project.
-For Cocoapods, use `pod 'DatadogSDKCrashReporting'`.
+For CocoaPods, use `pod 'DatadogSDKCrashReporting'`.
 For SPM and Carthage, `DatadogCrashReporting` is available with `dd-sdk-ios`.

 | Package manager            | Installation method                                                                         |
 |----------------------------|-------------------------------------------------------|